Mattmunch/mc-exercise/FUBAR.md

 It's a merge conflict.

 This is what Bob & Carol did on Bob’s computer when working on the first feature

+Foo walks into a Bar and Bar is like, what is this Array'd?